 I had to complete risk assessments before I could go to the hospital for the scan due to the Covid 19 situation and I was nervous before the scan as I wasn’t sure how far I would have to walk in the hospital to get to the MRI unit and I wasn’t sure if my mobility would be good enough to get there on my own or need a wheelchair.
 The hospital is not allowing outpatients to have anyone else with them.

-This was the first time I have had an MRI scan and I was not sure if I would be able to lay still long enough in the scanner as I could not lay down flat.
+This was the first time I had an MRI scan and I was not sure if I would be able to lay still long enough in the scanner as I could not lie down flat.
 When I went into the scanner room the technician asked if I would like to have a leg support pillow and this allowed me to lay comfortably for the time of the scan.
 I was then told that I would have the results in a maximum of two weeks, and I should contact the hospital if I did not receive the results.

 Waiting for the results